 Currently, the PPWS has over 150 Signature and Associate members.
 Associate Members can attain Signature Membership by being juried into three PPWS approved exihibitions.
 Associate Membership is open to any adult in the US by application submitted with yearly dues of $35.00.
 Information on membership can be obtained by sending a request to: PPWS Membership, P.O.
 Box 355, Colorado Springs, CO 80903.
 Forms and more information about PPWS can be found here on our website.

 Many PPWS members are active participants and show in local and national watercolor and art society exhibitions.
 Works by society members appear regularly in national and international exhibitions, galleries, books and publications.
 Numerous members teach art classes, organize show events and painting outings, and hold workshops locally, nationally and abroad.

-We meet at 6:00 PM the third Wednesday of each month (except July), at Cottonwood Center for the Arts, 427 E Colorado Ave, Colorado Springs, CO 80903.
+We meet at 6:00 PM the third Wednesday of each month (except July), at The Catalyst Campus, at 555 East Pikes Peak Avenue, Colorado Springs, in the Harvey House Room.